wcornwell/earthtones/README.md

 This package does the following:

 1. Downloads a image of a particular place from google earth/maps.
 Google uses a variety of sources for these images depending on the place and zoom
-2. Translates the colors into a perceptually uniform color space--CIE LAB
+2. Translates the colors into a perceptually uniform color space--[CIE LAB](https://en.wikipedia.org/wiki/Lab_color_space)
-3. Runs a clustering method (currently supporting choice of two different methods)
+3. Runs a clustering method (currently supporting choice of two different methods: k-means and PAM)
 4. Returns a color palette

 There is only one function `get_earthtones`.
 Here is how you use it, in this case for the grand canyon: